victoriacheng15/website/docs/books/atomic-habits.md

 Three layers of behaviour change:

 - First: change your outcomes
-  - Like change result: weight loss, publish books, etc
+  - Like change result: weight loss, published books, etc
     - Associate with goals
 - Second: change your process
   - Like change result: implement a new route, decluttering desk
     - Associate with habits
-- Third: change your identify
+- Third: change your identity
   - Like change beliefs: worldview, self-image, judgment
     - Associate with beliefs, assumptions, biases

 Outcomes are what you get.
 Processes are what you do.
-Identify is what you believe.
+Identify what you believe.

 **Outcome-based habits:**